Next.js Session Management

 Supabase Auth integrates with your database

 Supabase provides authentication as part of its backend-as-a-service platform.
-If you're already using Supabase for your database, Supabase Auth integrates seamlessly with Row Level Security policies (Supabase Documentation).
+If you already use Supabase for your database, Supabase Auth integrates with Row Level Security policies (Supabase Documentation).

 The server client utility: